BayraktarLab/cell2location/README.md

 # use prefix /path/to/software/miniconda3
 ```

-#### 1. Method 1 (preferred): Create environment from file

-First, make sure that you are creating a fully isolated conda environment by telling python to NOT use user site for installing packages, ideally by adding this line to your `~/.bashrc` file , but this would also work during a terminal session:
+Before installing cell2location and it's dependencies, make sure that you are creating a fully isolated conda environment by telling python to NOT use user site for installing packages, ideally by adding this line to your `~/.bashrc` file , but this would also work during a terminal session:
 ```bash
 export PYTHONNOUSERSITE="someletters"
 ```

+#### 1. Method 1 (preferred): Create environment from file

 Create `cellpymc` environment from file, which will install all the required conda and pip packages: